BBVA/hancock-doc/docs/guide/sdk/services/Transaction.md

 ## Send Signed Transaction

-Send a transaction to the WalletHub service that has been signed previosly.
+Send a transaction that has been signed previosly to the WalletHub service.

 ```java